miquel83blauw/dionaudio-loco-v2/README.md

-The LOCO DAC-AMP is a HAT board for the Raspberry Pi 2/3 model B. It provide a high resolution DA converter and a class D power-amplifier.
-Togetter with a Raspberry Pi it is a complete solution for a media player or music streamer with outstanding sound quality, all you need is to wire up your loudspeakers and powersupply!
+The LOCO-V2 DAC-AMP is a HAT board for the Raspberry Pi 2/3 model B. It provide a high resolution DA converter in software mode and a 2x 150 watt class D power amplifier.
+Together with a Raspberry Pi it is your complete solution for a media player or music streamer with outstanding sound quality.
+All you need is to connect a power supply and to wire up your loudspeakers!